 Want to be a World Book Night book giver on April 23, 2014, in support of literacy and community?
 It’s Shakespeare’s birthday and 25,000 volunteers will go out on one day and give a half million specially printed paperbacks to light or non-readers across America.
 Apply to be a book giver by January 5, 2014 by going to http:// www.us.worldbooknight.org/ read up on the guidelines and list of books, and then apply!
 If you're accepted, choose UAPL as your preferred book pick-up location!

-Winner must be able to pick up the book at the Tremont location of the Upper Arlington Public Library, 2800 Tremont Road, Upper Arlington, Ohio 43221; we will not deliver or mail the item.
+Drawing will take place on January 21, 2014.
+We will contact the winner that day.
+Winner must be able to pick up the book and t-shirt at the Tremont location of the Upper Arlington Public Library 2800 Tremont Rd.
+Upper Arlington, OH 43221; we cannot deliver or mail the items.

 In “Each Kindness”, award winning author Jacqueline Woodson and amazing illustrator E.B.
 Lewis have made a wonderful book about how treating people with kindness can help everyone.
 Maya is a new student and different from her other classmates with her hand-me-down clothes and old- fashioned toys.
 Maya wants to make friends with Chloe and her gang of friends, but they reject her.
 Their teacher gives a lesson on simple kindness and Chloe realizes the opportunity for friendship that was missed, and how much better it would have been if she had been kind.